Heineken to Debut Music-Matching Spotify Smartband at Coachella

 LePub CEO and CCO Bruno Bertelli described the creative brief as building a layer of connection where technology acts as a starting point for people to find common ground.

-Coachella 2026 runs across two weekends in April and is expected to draw nearly 500,000 total attendees.
+Coachella 2026 runs across two weekends in April and is expected to draw nearly 500,000 attendees in total.

 This makes Heineken House's on-site footprint a significant testing ground for the technology.